Address: 331 Smith Street (Map)

 With the "new" hotel, came new management.
 David Rothstein was appointed president and general manager of the ownership group while Kenneth Belyea, former general manager of the Ritz Towers in New York City, became the manager.

-In 1990 the German Canadian Congress purchased the hotel for a rumoured $5.5 million, with the intention of turning it into a seniors home.
-When government funding fell through, the hotel closed briefly in August 1992.
-It soon reverted back to its original owners and reopened as a hotel.
+The German Canadian Congress purchased the hotel in 1990 for a rumoured $5.5 million with the intention of turning it into a seniors home.
+When government funding fell through, the hotel closed briefly in August 1992 before reverting to its previous owners.

 Related: